kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ### Dex

-Testkube Enterprise uses Dex as an identity provider.
+Testkube On-Prem uses Dex as an identity provider.

 If you wish to use an existing Dex instance, you can configure the following values:
 ```helm